Do spayed and neutered cats put on weight?

 Another veterinary source1 says that spaying female cats may slow their metabolism.
 They don’t make any reference to male cats putting on weight after neutering.
 This information conflicts with Dr Coates’ statement which does not help me.

 For the record, my male cat did not put on weight after he was neutered.
-He has always be slender and a free eater.
+He has always been slender and a free eater.
 I have never needed to do portion control.
 More uncertainty in trying to answer the question in the title.

 1. Cat Owner’s Home Veterinary Handbook page 426 of 3rd edition.